corda/corda-docs-portal/content/en/platform/corda/4.11/community/upgrading-cordapps.md

 ## State schemas

-By default, all state objects are serialised to the database as a string of bytes and referenced by their `StateRef`.
+By default, all state objects are serialized to the database as a string of bytes and referenced by their `StateRef`.
-However, it is also possible to define custom schemas for serialising particular properties or combinations of properties, so that they can be queried from a source other than the Corda Vault.
+However, it is also possible to define custom schemas for serializing particular properties or combinations of properties, so that they can be queried from a source other than the Corda Vault.
 This is done by implementing the `QueryableState` interface and creating a custom object relational mapper for the state.
-See [API: Persistence](api-persistence.md) for details.
+See [API: Persistence]({{< relref "api-persistence.md" >}}) for details.

 For backwards compatible changes such as adding columns, the procedure for upgrading a state schema is to extend the